-41, 42: The colored planes expand from the limited space of a canvas to the walls of the studio to ideally shape the real space of life with the equilibrium, harmony and beauty Mondrian had been looking for throughout his life.
+41, 42: The colors expand from the limited space of a canvas to the walls of the studio to ideally shape the real space of life with the equilibrium, harmony and beauty Mondrian had been looking for throughout his life.
+More on PAGE 14.